atrac17/Integer_Video_Modes/arcade/README.md

 <br>

 **Notes:**<br>
 Irem M62 hardware has different horizontal resolutions set by jumpers on the actual PCB.
-Spanning from 256 to 384 horizontal.<br><br>256 horizontal video modes will result in a border for Kung Fu Master / Spartan X etc. but display the correct aspect ratio of 1:1.
+Spanning from 256 to 384 horizontal.
+This information is based on schematics; I have purchased Kid Niki and Kung-Fu Master schematics to verify this information as they are no legible scans available.<br><br>256 horizontal video modes will result in a border for Kung Fu Master / Spartan X etc. but display the correct aspect ratio of 1:1.
 The core currently has the **incorrect vertical refresh rate and visible resolution**.
-256x256 titles are notated by mameset in the `pre-configured .ini` files.
+384x256 titles are notated by mameset in the `pre-configured .ini` files.

 <br>